Superclass and Subclass in Java

 X = 50

-In the preceding example, the subclass instance variable x with value 20 is displayed.
-We could access only subclass members.
+In the preceding example, the subclass instance variable x with value 50 is displayed because the subclass variable hides the superclass variable.
+We could access only subclass variable.
 So, here the question is how to access superclass members from the subclass?

-Let’s take the above example where we will access the superclass method and instance variable by using a super keyword from the subclass.
+Let’s take the above example where we will access the superclass variable by using super keyword from the subclass.

 package inheritance;